dazzimonti/fable.bayesRecon/README.md

 - `bayesRecon_t`: reconciliation via conditioning with uncertain covariance matrix; the reconciled forecasts are multivariate Student-t; this is done analytically.
-- `bayesRecon_BUIS`: reconciliation via conditioning of any probabilistic forecast via importance sampling; this is the recommended option for non-Gaussian base forecasts;
+- `bayesRecon_BUIS`: reconciliation via importance sampling, applicable to any probabilistic forecast; this is the recommended option for non-Gaussian base forecasts;
-- `bayesRecon_MixCond`: reconciliation via conditioning of mixed hierarchies, where the upper forecasts are multivariate Gaussian and the bottom forecasts are discrete distributions;
+- `bayesRecon_MixCond`: reconciliation via conditioning of mixed hierarchies, where the upper forecasts are multivariate Gaussian and the bottom forecasts are discrete distributions; recommended for moderately sized hierarchies;
-- `bayesRecon_TDcond`: reconciliation via top-down conditioning of mixed hierarchies, where the upper forecasts are multivariate Gaussian and the bottom forecasts are discrete distributions;
+- `bayesRecon_TDcond`: reconciliation via top-down conditioning of mixed hierarchies, where the upper forecasts are multivariate Gaussian and the bottom forecasts are discrete distributions; recommended for large hierarchies;

 ## News